jtarrio/webrtlsdr/README.md

 > [!NOTE]
 > This is a new library and the API is still being refined.
 For `0.x.y` versions, the `x` component will be incremented when there are incompatible API changes.

-See [`docs/README.md`] for the documentation or check out the following examples.
+See [the `docs` directory](docs/README.md) for the documentation or check out the following examples.

 ### High-level access to RTL-SDR (demodulate and play through the computer's speakers)